The Future of Driver-Facing Fleet Management Apps

 - Make drivers happier – drivers who actively participate in improving on the job and are more knowledgeable about driving effectively, tend to be happier and are less likely to suffer from road rage.

-Driver-focused apps can now provide task management opportunities with the help of navigation, two-way messaging and template-driven e-forms.
+Driver-focused fleet management apps can now provide task management opportunities with the help of navigation, two-way messaging and template-driven e-forms.
 Both drivers and fleet managers can track tasks from start to finish and log information about tasks for future reference and post-trip inspections.
 This information can include customer data, electronic proofs of delivery, signatures, barcodes and more.

 Giving drivers access to task management features has many benefits.
 Fleet managers can create and assign tasks based on priority, ensuring that drivers know what to do first according to importance and current location.
 Drivers and managers can communicate with each other continuously, making it easy to facilitate plan changes.